AlexandrSokolov/java_language/collections/queues/faq.queues.md

 The JDK offers one implementation of `TransferQueue`, `LinkedTransferQueue`.
-This is an unbounded FIFO queue, with some interesting properties: it is lock-free, like `ConcurrentLinkedQueue` but with the blocking methods that that class lacks; it supports the transfer methods of its interface via a `dual queue` whose nodes can represent either enqueued data or outstanding dequeue requests; and, unusually among concurrent classes, it provides fairness without degrading performance.
+This is an unbounded FIFO queue, with some interesting properties: it is lock-free, like `ConcurrentLinkedQueue` but with the blocking methods that that class lacks; it supports the transfer methods of its interface via a `dual queue` whose nodes can represent either enqueued data or outstanding deque requests; and, unusually among concurrent classes, it provides fairness without degrading performance.
 In fact, it outperforms `SynchronousQueue` even in the latter’s `nonfair` mode.